Archibald Weigall

 Sir William Ernest George Archibald Weigall, 1st Baronet, (8 December 1874 – 3 June 1952) was a British Conservative politician who served as Governor of South Australia from 9 June 1920 until 30 May 1922.

 Family

-Weigall was the fifth son of a Victorian artist, Henry Weigall (best known for his portrait of Benjamin Disraeli in 1878–1879), and his wife, Lady Rose Sophia Mary Fane, daughter of John Fane, 11th Earl of Westmorland, and wife Priscilla Anne Wellesley-Pole.
-Through his mother, he was connected to several powerful aristocratic dynasties.
+Weigall was the fifth son of a Victorian artist, Henry Weigall, and his wife, Lady Rose Sophia Mary FaneThrough his mother, he was connected to several powerful aristocratic dynasties.
 One of his older brothers was the cricketer Gerry Weigall (born Gerald John Villiers Weigall).
 Two other brothers, Louis and Evelyn, were also first-class cricketers.